bobbingwide/oik-weight-zone-shipping/README.md

 * WooCommerce 2.6 and above
 * Internationalised
 * Handling fee as fixed rate or percentage of total cart cost
+* Supports migration from oik weight/country shipping

 ## Frequently Asked Questions

 # Installation
 1. Upload 'oik-weight-zone-shipping' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Visit WooCommerce->Settings->Shipping
+1. If migrating from oik weight/country shipping use the Multi Rate Weight Zone tab to perform the migration.
 1. Set your delivery rates for each Shipping zone in WooCommerce->Settings->Shipping

 # Which version of WooCommerce does this work on?
-Now tested with WooCommerce 4.8.0.
+Now tested up to WooCommerce 4.8.0.
-Previously tested with WooCommerce 2.6, WooCommerce 3.0 and higher.

 # What is the separator for the shipping rate table?